-Pursuant to his amended and restated executive employment agreement, as amended in February 2020, if Mr. Mostafa's employment is terminated for any reason, Mr. Mostafa is entitled to receive his accrued but unpaid salary, accrued but unused vacation days, the amount of any properly incurred expenses prior to termination not yet reimbursed and other benefits.
-In addition to the foregoing, if Mr. Mostafa's employment is terminated by us without cause or if Mr. Mostafa resigns for good reason, each term as defined in the agreement, Mr. Mostafa will be entitled to the following: (a) a continuation of base salary for six months, (b) a pro-rated portion of Mr. Mostafa's at-target annual bonus for the calendar year in which the termination occurs based on the period worked by Mr. Mostafa during such calendar year prior to termination, (c) so long as Mr. Mostafa is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Mostafa's termination or the date Mr. Mostafa is eligible to receive health benefits through another employer, and (d) Mr. Mostafa will become vested in the additional number of outstanding time-based equity awards granted to Mr. Mostafa by us that would have otherwise vested had Mr. Mostafa remained employed for an additional six months after his termination date.
-In addition, if Mr. Mostafa's employment is terminated without cause or if Mr. Mostafa resigns for good reason within the one-year period following a change of control, as that term is defined in the agreement, Mr. Mostafa will be entitled to the following: (a) a continuation of base salary for 12 months, (b) Mr. Mostafa's full annual bonus for the calendar year in which the termination occurs, (c) so long as Mr. Mostafa is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Mostafa's termination or the date Mr. Mostafa is eligible to receive health benefits through another employer, and (d) automatic vesting in all outstanding time-based equity awards granted to Mr. Mostafa by us, subject to the terms and conditions of the agreement.
+Pursuant to his employment agreement, if Mr. Mostafa's employment is terminated for any reason, Mr. Mostafa is entitled to receive his accrued but unpaid salary, accrued but unused vacation days, the amount of any properly incurred expenses prior to termination not yet reimbursed and other benefits.
+In addition to the foregoing, if Mr. Mostafa's employment is terminated by us without cause or if Mr. Mostafa resigns for good reason, each term as defined in the agreement, Mr. Mostafa will be entitled to the following: (a) a continuation of base salary for 12 months, (b) a pro-rated portion of Mr. Mostafa's attarget annual bonus for the calendar year in which the termination occurs based on the period worked by Mr. Mostafa during such calendar year prior to termination, (c) so long as Mr. Mostafa is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Mostafa's termination or the date Mr. Mostafa is eligible to receive health benefits through another employer, and (d) Mr. Mostafa will become vested in the additional number of outstanding time-based equity awards granted to Mr. Mostafa by us that would have otherwise vested had Mr. Mostafa remained employed for an additional six months after his termination date.
+In lieu of the foregoing, if Mr. Mostafa's employment is terminated without cause or if Mr. Mostafa resigns for good reason within the one-year period following a change of control, as that term is defined in the agreement, Mr. Mostafa will be entitled to the following, in addition to his accrued but unpaid benefits: (a) a continuation of base salary for 12 months, (b) Mr. Mostafa's full annual bonus for the calendar year in which the termination occurs, (c) so long as Mr. Mostafa is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Mostafa's termination or the date Mr. Mostafa is eligible to receive health benefits through another employer, and (d) automatic vesting in all outstanding time-based equity awards granted to Mr. Mostafa by us, subject to the terms and conditions of the agreement.
 As a condition to receiving the foregoing severance benefits, Mr. Mostafa must execute and not revoke a separation agreement in a form acceptable to us and which will include a complete release of claims and terms related to non-disparagement, non-competition, confidentiality and cooperation.

-In connection with the execution of his amended and restated employment agreement, Mr. Mostafa agreed to continue to abide by the terms of his non-competition, non-solicitation, non-disclosure and intellectual property agreement.
+Mr. Mostafa agreed to continue to abide by the terms of his non-competition, non-solicitation, non-disclosure and intellectual property agreement.